a6hishekpandey/database/README.md

 Dividing one large database into multiple smaller databases (shards), each with a portion of the data.

 **Sharding Key:**
-Used to determine which shard holds the data (via consistent hashing or range logic).
+Used to determine which shard holds the data (via consistent hashing).

 **Partitioning vs Sharding:**
 - **Partitioning:** Splits one table across multiple internal partitions in the same DB.